Planning, Support & Amenities

 Students can remain in College housing, though classes are not in session, during Fall Break, Thanksgiving Break, and Spring Break.
 Campus services, including Dining, are limited during Thanksgiving and Spring Break.

 At the end of the academic year, students must check out of their room/space within 24 hours after their last scheduled exam, and no later than the residence hall closing time.
-For the 2022-2023 Academic Year, residence halls close for Summer Break at 9:00 pm, April 26, and 8:00 pm, April 29 for graduating seniors.
+At the end of Spring 2024 semester, residence halls close at 9:00 p.m.
+Wednesday, May 1.
+Students participating in commencement (graduates, music ensembles, student employees) are authorized for an extension must complete move-out by 8:00 p.m.
+Saturday, May 4.

 Move-In Day

 Each August and January, Community Living coordinates the student check-in and move-in processes.
-Staff are located throughout the buildings, and closely work with Campus Safety (parking), Client Services and IT (student IDs, connectivity), and the Facilities Operations teams (maintenance and custodial needs), among others.
+Staff are located throughout the buildings, and closely work with Campus Safety (parking), Help Desk and IT (student IDs, connectivity), and the Facilities Operations teams (maintenance and custodial needs), among others.

 On Move-In Day, students can expect the opportunity to connect with several important student offices, such as Financial Aid, Accounting, Campus Safety (parking), and the Registrar.
 While there is some paperwork to complete at a central Check-In location, we aim for the “business” of Move-In Day to be completed quickly and seamlessly, allowing you to focus on getting settled in your room and prepared for classes.
 Once you’ve completed your official Check-In and have arrived at your building, there will be staff to greet you and flatbed carts available for larger items.
 Community Assistants will hold floor meetings and help new community members get to know each other, while distributing information about living together and important resources on campus.